Darsh-A/Onlyfans18-/read.md

 # Obsidian Git-Collab

-This plugin provides users who collaborate their obsidian notes through git a helpful interface and tools for easier
+This plugin provides users who collaborate their obsidian notes through git some helpful tools and easy to use interface.

+## Features
+- Status Bar Alerts
+- Notices Alerts